-The American College of Greece (ACG) is the oldest and largest, comprehensive, independent, American sponsored college in Europe, currently enrolling over 4000 students in all of its educational divisions.
-The College's 34,000alumni reside in 40 countries and are prominent in public life, business, the arts, and the professions.
+The American College of Greece (ACG) is the oldest and largest, comprehensive, independent, American sponsored college in Europe, currently enrolling over 5000 students in all of its educational divisions.
+The College's 53,000 alumni reside in more than 60 countries and occupy leadership positions in areas such as business, arts, and sciences, and constitute a vibrant and proud alumni body that promotes ACG's mission, vision and values.